CSICSC/CUNY-Hackathon/README.md

     </a>
 </p>

-# CUNY Hackathon
+# CUNY Hacks

-The CUNY Hackathon website repository
+The CUNY Hacks website repository

 ## Design Philosophy

+The CUNY Hacks websites was designed to implement the **lean methodology** described by Eric Ries.

 ## Design Architecture